^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Numbness of the fingers of the left hand in recent times occurs quite often.
-It happens by chance with short-term nerve compression, or pathological, manifesting itself as a sign of another, more serious disease.
+Numbness of the fingers of the left hand has recently become quite common.
+It can be accidental due to short-term compression of the nerve, or pathological, manifesting itself as a sign of another, more serious disease.

 Causes of numbness in the fingers of the left hand

-Consider some causes of numbness in the fingers of the left hand:
+Let's look at some of the reasons for numbness in the fingers of the left hand:

-• pathological disorders in the spine, complicated degenerative-dystrophic processes in the cervical spine, deformative changes in the intervertebral discs, the vertebrae themselves or articular surfaces due to traumatic effects, prolonged static and dynamic loads of the back and neck, active sports, etc.;
+• pathological disorders in the spine, complicated course of degenerative-dystrophic processes in the cervical spine, deformative changes in the intervertebral discs, the vertebrae themselves or articular surfaces due to traumatic effects, prolonged static and dynamic loads on the back and neck, active sports, etc.;

-• excessive load and tension of the muscles of the spine, resulting from prolonged uncomfortable position of the back or head, which causes short-term muscle spasms affecting the nearby nerve trunks;
+• excessive load and tension of the spinal muscles, which occurs with prolonged uncomfortable positions of the back or head, which causes short-term muscle spasms affecting nearby nerve trunks;

-• phenomena of ischemia in areas of the cervical spine and in the brain (impaired blood flow, stroke);
+• ischemic phenomena in the cervical spine and in the brain (circulatory disorders, strokes);

-• the impact of stressful situations, psychological and emotional factors.
+• the influence of stressful situations, psychological and emotional factors.

-The most common cause of numbness in the fingers of the left hand is squeezing the neurovascular plexus.
-This plexus is responsible for trophism and nerve conduction, and the compression of blood vessels or nerves (especially long) leads to a slowdown in blood flow, deterioration of tissue nutrition and temporary loss of sensitivity.
+The most common cause of numbness in the fingers of the left hand is compression of the neurovascular plexus.
+This plexus is responsible for trophism and nerve conduction, and compression of vessels or nerves (especially long-term) leads to a slowdown in blood flow, deterioration of tissue nutrition and temporary loss of sensitivity.

 Symptoms of numbness in the fingers of the left hand

-Clinical manifestations of numbness of the fingers usually peak at night and morning.
+Clinical manifestations of finger numbness usually peak at night and in the morning.
 The main symptoms are:

-• reduced sensitivity of some or all fingers;
+• decreased sensitivity of some or all fingers on the hand;

 • tingling sensation in the fingers;